rosscondie/Atlas_Wealth_Group_Project/README.md

 - View total current value.
 - View individual and total performance trends.
 - Retrieve a list of share prices from an external API and allow the user to add shares to her portfolio.
+- Sell individual or multiple shares from her portfolio.
 - View a chart of the current values in her portfolio.

+### Extensions

+Possible Extensions:

+- Be able to view current News relating to a specifc share.
+- Setup the application for multiple users to use.
+- Add a watched list for favourite shares.

 ## Project Setup